-The most important information to know about BENLYSTA
+The most important information about BENLYSTA

 Immunosuppressive agents, including BENLYSTA, can cause serious side effects.
-Some of these side effects may cause death.
+Some of these may cause death.

 - Infections: fever, chills, pain or burning with urination, urinating often, coughing up mucus, or warm, red, or painful skin or sores on your body.
 Infections could be serious, leading to hospitalization or death. - Allergic (hypersensitivity) reactions: itching, swelling of the face, lips, mouth, tongue, or throat, trouble breathing, anxiousness, low blood pressure, dizziness or fainting, headache, nausea, or skin rash.
-Serious allergic reactions can happen on the day of, or in the days after, receiving BENLYSTA and may cause death. - Mental health problems and suicide: thoughts of suicide or dying, attempt to commit suicide, trouble sleeping (insomnia), new or worse anxiety or depression, acting on dangerous impulses, other unusual changes in your behavior or mood, or thoughts of hurting yourself or others.
+Serious allergic reactions can happen the day of, or in days after, receiving BENLYSTA and may cause death. - Mental health problems and suicide:

+thoughts of suicide or dying, attempt to commit suicide, trouble sleeping (insomnia), new or worse anxiety or depression, acting on dangerous impulses, other unusual changes in your behavior or mood, or thoughts of hurting yourself or others.

-Before receiving BENLYSTA also discuss with your healthcare provider if you:
+Before receiving BENLYSTA, discuss with your healthcare provider if you:

 - think you have an infection or have infections that keep coming back.
-You should not receive BENLYSTA if you have an infection unless your healthcare provider tells you to. - have or have had mental health problems such as depression or thoughts of suicide. - have recently received a vaccination or if you think you may need a vaccination.
-If you are receiving BENLYSTA, you should not receive live vaccines. - are taking other medicines, including prescription and over-the-counter medicines, vitamins, and herbal supplements. - are allergic to other medicines. - are receiving other biologic medicines or monoclonal antibodies. - have or have had any type of cancer. - have any other medical conditions. - are pregnant or plan to become pregnant.
-It is not known if BENLYSTA will harm your unborn baby.
-You should talk to your healthcare provider about whether to prevent pregnancy while on BENLYSTA.
-If you choose to prevent pregnancy, you should use an effective method of birth control while receiving BENLYSTA and for at least 4 months after the final dose of BENLYSTA.
+Do not use BENLYSTA if you have an infection unless your healthcare provider tells you to. - have or have had mental health problems such as depression or thoughts of suicide. - have recently received or may need a vaccination.
+If you are receiving BENLYSTA, you should not receive live vaccines. - are taking any medicines, including prescription, over-the-counter, vitamins, and herbal supplements. - are allergic to other medicines. - are receiving other biologic medicines. - have or have had any type of cancer. - have any other medical conditions. - are pregnant or plan to become pregnant.
+It is unknown if BENLYSTA will harm your unborn baby.
+Talk to your healthcare provider about whether to prevent pregnancy while on BENLYSTA.
+If you choose to prevent pregnancy, you should use an effective method of birth control for at least 4 months after the final dose of BENLYSTA. - become pregnant while receiving BENLYSTA, talk to your healthcare provider about enrolling in the BENLYSTA Pregnancy Registry.
+You can enroll in this registry by calling 1-877-311-8972 or go to https://mothertobaby.org/ ongoing-study/benlysta-belimumab/. - are breastfeeding or plan to breastfeed.
+It is unknown if BENLYSTA passes into your breast milk.